-When I got out of college, I thought I had made it.
+When I got out of college, I thought I’d made it.
 I managed to get through an engineering degree and secured a good job.
 At the time, that was as far as my plans went.
-This was to be a career I planned be in for a long, long time, so now: what do I do with all that money?
+This was a career I planned to be in for a long, long time.
+So now, what do I do with all that money?
 I did start saving to buy a house, because that’s what a responsible adult does.
 And I would need a nice car, one that would show everyone I am no longer just a college student.

 I had a nice cheap Honda Civic that I bought in college, and after a minor fender bender, I made a huge mistake.
 Rather than fixing my car, I went out shopping.
-I considered cheaper options, a Scion and another Civic.
-Then I test drove what was my dream car at the time – an Acura RSX Type S. At $25,000 it was nearly $10,000 more than the other contenders and it showed in the test drive.
+I considered cheaper options, then I test drove what was my dream car at the time – an Acura RSX Type S. At $25,000 it was nearly $10,000 more than the other cars I looked at, and it showed in the test drive.
 It handled like a dream.
 So without much consideration, I plopped down my $5000 deposit.

 The car was everything I had wanted and in some ways, an affirmation to myself that I really had made it.
 I could drive this car around for another few years, then I would be making even more money, and I would get an even better car.
-I would have an awesome car all the time!
-After a few years, I realized that the car was not much different than my Honda Civic.
-I drove it to work, usually in traffic, not on a test track.
-All that extra handling and power were just going to waste.
-Oh, and it took premium unleaded only!
+I could have an awesome car all the time!

 It only took a few months before I realized this car wasn’t much different from my Honda Civic.
 I drove it to work, usually in traffic, not on a test track.
 All that extra handling and power were just going to waste.
 Oh, and it took premium unleaded only…